NateWilliams2/symmetric-encryption/README.md

 # Symmetric Encryption
 This program uses the libsodium library to implement a symmetric encryption protocol.
-The program was designed as an assignment for CS-214 Computer and Network Security at Grinnell College.
+The program was designed as an assignment for CS-214 Computer and Network Security.

-This program includes dependencies on Grinnell College's MathLan network and can not compile elsewhere.
+This program includes dependencies on MathLan network and can not compile elsewhere.
 Run the following commands in order to compile the program file-encryption:

 export LD_RUN_PATH=/home/reseda/security/libsodium-stable/lib